-When hauliers wish to move loads which are classed as 'abnormal' (for example those with a gross weight exceeding 40 tonnes).
-Before a haulier can move an abnormal load he must notify and gain consent from the Police.
-In addition, if the gross weight or axle weights exceed those specified on the C and U regulations he must indemnify the Highway Authority and all bridge owners along the proposed route (e.g. Network Rail).
+In addition, if the gross weight or axle weights exceed those specified on the ‘Construction and Use’ regulations, they must indemnify the Highway Authority and all bridge owners along the proposed route.

-An abnormal load can potentially go on any road provided the haulier complies with the law.
-Some roads are more suitable and more extensively used e.g. A Class Roads.
+An abnormal load can potentially go on any road provided the haulier complies with the law, however some roads are more suitable and extensively used, such as A class roads.

 The law requires the haulier to give a minimum of two clear days notice to the Police, Highway Authority and Bridge owners before moving the load.